sonkayla/Flixster/README.md

-# Flixster
+# Personal Flixster

 Submitted by: **Kayla Son**

-**Flixster** is an app that is continuing with Flixster.
+**Personal Flixster** is a movie-browsing app similar to Flixster.
 It uses Postman, a popular network debugging tool, and adds the ability to fetch real data from a third-party server.
-It involves collection views and tab bar controllers, both very common UI patterns found in apps.
-Collection views allow for more flexible UI layouts, and this app will demonstrate a grid-like UI to view movies in a more visual manner.
+This includes collection views and tab bar controllers.
+It allows users to log into their account to track movies that have already been watched and personal ratings.

 ## Features